 - Residents create a community that embraces progressive conversations around personal and identity development, professional life skills, and self-reflection.

-The Black Residential Scholars (BRS) First Year Living Learning Community is devoted to elevating the CSUSB experiences of Black students by providing first year residents with academic, social, and cultural resources.
-In collaboration with CSUSB Black student leadership organizations, First Year BRS aspires to be a community that supports new CSUSB Black students by welcoming them to CSUSB and opening avenues for mentorship, self-discovery, and empowerment as future leaders.
+The Black Residential Scholars (BRS) Living Learning Community is devoted to elevating the CSUSB experiences of Black students by providing residents with academic, social and cultural resources.
+First year and continuing students have their own unique residential learning community, but together strive to create opportunities for all residents to continue their development as future Black student leaders.
+In collaboration with CSUSB African American student leadership organizations, Black Faculty, Staff and Student Association, and the Pan-African Center, BRS aspires to be a community that supports CSUSB Black students by welcoming them to CSUSB and opening avenues for mentorship, self-discovery, and empowerment as future leaders.

 First Year Residential Honors Scholars

-First Year Residential Honors Scholars (RHS) provides an experiential living learning community for students in the University Honors Program.
-First Year RHS residents take Honors classes together, and engage in events and opportunities specially tailored to the interests and needs of academically high-performing students.
-Residents of this community live together in Coyote Village, which is also home to the University Honors Program.
-Residents will benefit from increased access to faculty, staff, and like-minded peers who work collaboratively to help residents transition into their collegiate studies.
-Students in this LLC will be enrolled as a cohort in HON 1100 Writing Rhetorically for the fall semester and in HON 1000 Creating Knowledge for the spring semester.
-These courses satisfy the General Education (GE) requirements A2, Written Communication and E Foundation Seminar.
+First Year Residential Honors Scholars (RHS) provides an experiential living learning community for first year students in the CSUSB University Honors Program.
+First Year RHS students take Honors classes together, and students engage in events and opportunities specially tailored to the interests and needs of academically high-performing students.
+Residents of this community live together in Coyote Village, which is also home to the CSUSB University Honors Program.
+Residents benefit from increased access to faculty, staff, and like-minded peers who work collaboratively to help residents transition into their studies.
+Through workshops and activities, residents will be immersed in a strengths-based environment where students create a community of support to cultivate life-long connections, enhance their leadership skills, and maximize the ways their strengths can help them achieve academic, career, and personal success.
+Students in this living learning community will be enrolled as a cohort in HON 1100 Writing Rhetorically for the Fall 2023 Semester.
+This course satisfies the General Education (GE) requirements A2, Written Communication and E Foundation Seminar.

-The First Year LatinX Residential Scholars Living Learning Community is devoted to creating a supportive environment for first year LatinX residents and allies.
-Residents will have opportunities to find mentors, support, and involvement at CSUSB.
-LatinX Residential Scholars provides a supportive space for students to embrace and celebrate the many LatinX cultures, creating a close-knit multicultural community.
-Residents benefit from having access to additional activities and opportunities as well as faculty and staff members who have a strong interest in supporting and interacting with LatinX students.
+The LatinX Residential Scholars Living Learning Community is devoted to creating a supportive environment for LatinX students and allies.
+First year and continuing students have their own unique residential learning community.
+Both communities provide a space for students to embrace and celebrate the many LatinX cultures while creating a close-knit multicultural community.
+In collaboration with the Association of Latino Faculty, Staff and Students, residents of this community will benefit by having access to activities, and faculty and staff members who have a strong interest in supporting LatinX students at CSUSB.

 Women in Science and Engineering

-The Women in Science and Engineering (WISE) Living Learning Community provides first year women in science, technology, computer engineering or math with the opportunity to live in a supportive residential community.
-Students living in this community will engage in networking opportunities and events that help women develop a support system of STEM majors/minors.
-WISE residents will connect with campus resources, faculty, and staff to assist and empower women during their first year transitioning to college and pursuing a STEM major/minor.
+The Women in Science and Engineering (WISE) Living Learning Community provides first year and continuing female students in science, technology, computer engineering, or math majors with the unique opportunity to live together in a supportive residential community.
+Residents living in this community will engage in networking opportunities and events that help women develop a support system of STEM majors/minors.
+WISE residents will connect with campus resources, faculty, and staff to assist and empower women while at CSUSB and pursuing a STEM major/minor.